cldossantos/pacu/README.md

 The *pacu* package allows for processing, visualization, and analysis of yield monitor data.
 Additionally, this package also allows for retrieval, processing, and visualization of weather and satellite data.
-T

 **Installation**